persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 ### Resume

-Angular Data Binding is one of the main reasons why the framework is so efficient for developing reactive and interactive web applications.
+Angular Data Binding is one of the main reasons the framework is so efficient for developing reactive and interactive web applications.

 With Data Binding, you can create dynamic and responsive user interfaces, making it easier for users to interact with your application.